Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs or performs.

 Sometimes people get lucky in the film business and fall into jobs, but it doesn't happen very often.
 As a rule, if you want it, it will happen, and you're going to have to make it happen.

-Internships, however, can be hard to find and nearly impossible to land because of the intense competition in the field.
+However, internships can be hard to find and nearly impossible to land because of the intense competition in the field.

 - To build your career, the contacts you develop during such "unofficial" internships are invaluable.

-- Before you start approaching people in the film business for work, you have to have film business cards with reliable, and up to date contact information.
+- Before you start approaching people in the film business for work, you have to have film business cards with reliable and up-to-date contact information.

 Contacts Lead to Contacts

 There are several ways to arrange an internship.
 Sometimes, people approach film crews while in production and offer to help.
 While the offer gets refused, it doesn't hurt to ask.
-If you're persistent, the chances are that eventually they'll give in and let you do some work on the shoot.
-It may not be the kind of work you had in mind, but once you get on a set with a production company you have the opportunity to meet people who can help you get a "real" job in the film business.
+If you're persistent, the chances are that eventually, they'll give in and let you do some work on the shoot.
+It may not be the kind of work you had in mind, but once you get on a set with a production company, you have the opportunity to meet people who can help you get a "real" job in the film business.
 And then, pass out your business cards.